suhanw/map_my_cruise/README.md

 Real-time notification is accomplished using the Pusher API and Websocket protocol.
 ![Routes](docs/README_gifs/notifications.gif)

 On the front-end, the `Header` component is subscribed to a channel that listens for notification events.
-Upon notification event, it dispatches an AJAX request to fetch new notifications.
+Upon a notification event, it dispatches an AJAX request to fetch new notifications.
 ```JavaScript
 // header.jsx
 renderNotifications() {